MDU-C2/STAD/UGV_sw/Drive PX2/camera_sample/README.md

+# Camera Sample

-This is a camera sample built from the template class built on top of the driveworkssample class.
+This repository contains a camera sample built from the template class which utilizes the driveworkssample class.

-This code can read up to 8 cameras and should be plugged in from A0 - B3.
+The code is designed to handle up to 8 cameras, which should be connected in order from A0 to B3.

-The code should be able to be expanded to object detect on the picture by adding the drivenet from driveworks or a custom AI.
+Additionally, the code should be extandable to do object detection on images by incorporating the driveworks drivenet or a custom AI model.

+## Running the Code

-The code can be run with commandline prompts and the commands are: offscreen - this means that the application should be run without a GUI. record - this saves the video captured by the cameras (for some reason gets a blue tint on the video) For example:
+The application can be executed through command-line prompts with the following options:

+-  **offscreen**: Run the application without a GUI.

+-  **record**: Save the video captured by the cameras (Note: there may be a blue tint issue in the recorded video).

+Example command:

     ./sample_template  --offscreen=1  --record=1

+## Compiling the code:

-The code needs to be built in a driveworks development environmnet (follow the guide for setting up an environment for PX2) the code should be placed under src/ and added to the CMakeLists.txt file.
-(The framework folder needs to be built aswell such that driveworksSample etc exists)
+-  The  code  needs  to  be  compiled  within  a  driveworks  development  environment.
+If not already set up follow  the  guide  for  setting  up  an  environment  for  PX2.

+-  Place  the  code  under  the  `src/`  directory  and  add  it  to  the  `CMakeLists.txt`  file.

+-  Ensure  that  the  framework  folder  is  built since driveworksSample from that folder is needed.

-There should exist a computer (if not lost in the chaos at C2) with ubuntu 16.04 and driveworks installed which has ssh setup and can be used for development.
+Note: There should exist a computer (if not lost in the chaos at C2) with ubuntu 16.04 and driveworks installed which has ssh setup and can be used for development.
+If there is no computer at c2 use the guide to set up a vm or other computer with Ubuntu 16.04.